BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   actually tested yet)*
 * Fixes/Changes to some enemies' drop poools:
   * Badass loot drops have been improved
+  * Chubby drop pool has been improved.  *(Though the only chubbies in the game are Stalkers, so it's sort of hardly worth it.)*
 * Remove early-game loot restrictions.  *(work in progress)*

 Compatibility